dmbarbour/glas/docs/GlasCLI.md

 Before running an application, the glas executable can analyze the call graph for violations.
 If there are any concerns, we might warn users and let them abort the application, extend trust, or run in a degraded mode where some transactions are blocked for security reasons.
 Of course, exactly how this is handled should be configurable.

+*Aside:* In context of 'http' interfaces and such, we might also secure user access to the application by configuring authorizations.
+Perhaps we could integrate SSO at the configuration layer.

 ## Glas Shell

 A user configuration may define 'app.\*' at the toplevel.
 In context of [notebook applications](GlasNotebooks.md) this application likely represents a live-coding projectional editor for the configuration and its transitive dependencies.
 Users can run this application via `"glas --run .
 Args To App"` without any special features.

 A community can feasibly tweak this notebook application to serve as a [shell](https://en.wikipedia.org/wiki/Shell_(computing)) for the glas system.
 Instead of running multiple applications as separate OS processes, user actions would compose applications into the notebook.
 This shell could support conventional graphical and command-line interfaces alongside HTTP.

-In practice, we'll want instanced shells.
-Instancing can feasibly be implemented by copying a configuration folder, logically overlaying the filesystem, or introducing an intermediate configuration file that inherits and overrides definitions.
-A glas executable might provide built-in support for instanced shells via `"glas --shell ..."`, optionally naming the shell for persistence.
+In practice, we'll often want instanced shells.
+This can feasibly be implemented by copying or logically overlaying the configuration folder.
+The glas executable might provide built-in support for instanced shells via `"glas --shell ..."`.

 ## Built-in Tooling